Jonathan Lovitz

-Jonathan D. Lovitz (born July 19, 1984) is an American policy advocate, former actor, and non-profit executive.
+Jonathan D. Lovitz (born July 19, 1984) is an American communications and policy advocate, former actor, and senior executive.

 Early life and education

 Lovitz was born in Atlantic City to a Jewish family and grew up in southern Florida, attending Broward County Public Schools.
 During this time he also attended Stagedoor Manor, a performing arts summer camp.
 He graduated Summa Cum Laude from the University of Florida in 2006.

 Performance career

 Lovitz performed in the national touring productions of Joseph and the Amazing Technicolor Dreamcoat and Jesus Christ Superstar from 2006 to 2008.
 After moving to New York City in 2008, Lovitz worked in regional theaters and began taking small roles on television.
-In 2011 Lovitz joined Logo TV as an on-air interviewer for LGBT issues, as well as one of the hosts of Setup Squad.
+In 2011 Lovitz joined Logo TV as an on-air correspondaent for CBS News on Logo, as well as one of the hosts of Setup Squad.

 Public service and advocacy career

 Lovitz joined the National LGBT Chamber of Commerce in 2015 as Vice President of External Affairs and Director of nglccNY; he has served as Senior Vice President since 2016.
-At the NGLCC, Lovitz oversaw media relations and public policy initiatives focused on the LGBT business community.
-As head of the NGLCC advocacy division, he led the efforts to write, lobby for, and implement policies for the inclusion of certified of LGBT- and other minority-owned businesses in the public sector, including in the State of New Jersey; Los Angeles, CA; Chicago, IL; Miami, FL; Orlando, FL; Nashville, TN; Baltimore, MD; Seattle, WA; and Jersey City, NJ.
+At the NGLCC, Lovitz oversaw media relations and public policy initiatives focused on the LGBTQ business community.
+As head of the NGLCC advocacy division, he led the efforts to write, lobby for, and implement policies for the inclusion of certified of LGBTQ and other minority-owned businesses in the public sector, including in the State of New Jersey; Los Angeles, CA; Chicago, IL; Miami, FL; Orlando, FL; Nashville, TN; Baltimore, MD; Seattle, WA; and Jersey City, NJ.

 In 2022, Lovitz ran for the Pennsylvania House of Representatives in the 182nd district, representing Center City Philadelphia.

 In February 2023, President Joe Biden appointed Lovitz as Director of Public Affairs & Senior Advisor at the US Economic Development Administration within the US Department of Commerce.
 He led communications and public policy strategy to implement the agenda of Commerce Secretary Gina Raimondo and Assistant Secretary Alejandra Y. Castillo.

-In 2025, Lovitz joined the Human Rights Campaign as Senior Vice President of Campaigns and Communications.
+In 2025, Lovitz joined the Human Rights Campaign as Senior Vice President of Public Affairs & Engagement, overseeing media relations, public policy communications, and political engagement campaigns.